 While cooking your own meals and not having to shell out for a bed each night can help you save money on the road, there are other, significant costs associated with RVing.
 Some of them, like keeping fuel in that gas-guzzling beast, are hard to get around.

-But you have some wiggle room in other areas, like campground accommodation fees — which range from totally free parking on public land to upwards of $150 per night at ritzy, resort-style campground in destination cities.
+But you have some wiggle room in other areas, like campground accommodation fees — which range from totally free parking on public land to upwards of $150 per night at ritzy, resort-style campgrounds in destination cities.

 Plus, there are a whole range of discount RV clubs that purport to help you minimize your travel budget with exclusive deals — for a small annual fee, of course.
 Here’s a guide to some of the most popular options including their prices, perks, and our take on whether or not they’re worth it.